Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 	# ethtool -k fm1-mac9 | grep hash
 	receive-hashing: on

-Please note that Rx hashing depends upon the rx-flow-hashing being on for that interface - turning off rx-flow-hashing will also disable the rx-hashing (without ethtool reporting it as off as that depends on the NETIF_F_RXHASH feature flag).
+Please note that Rx hashing depends upon the woke rx-flow-hashing being on for that interface - turning off rx-flow-hashing will also disable the rx-hashing (without ethtool reporting it as off as that depends on the NETIF_F_RXHASH feature flag).